TEMPLE GOLD

 Settled Warmth

-A slow expansion of warmth that gathers light, texture, and presence.
+A gradual expansion of warmth that builds presence and continuity.

 Enduring Shadow

-A grounded depth that remains close to surfaces and memory.
+A grounded layer that remains close to surfaces and over time.

-Stone (marble, limestone, travertine): Deepens the resinous base, amplifying warmth and shadow.
+Stone (marble, limestone, travertine): Enhances depth—bringing forward the resinous base and a sense of warmth.

-Wood (oak, teak, veneer): Softens the composition, bringing out saffron’s glow and intimacy.
+Wood (oak, teak, veneer): Softens the composition—highlighting warmth and a quieter, intimate presence.